^

 Hess test

-5. Then glasses are turned over (red filter in front of the left eye) and the procedure is repeated.
+5. Then the glasses are turned over (red filter in front of the left eye) and the procedure is repeated.

-Lees screen
+Lees Screen

 2. The examiner indicates the point that the patient should mark.